-Possessing the SCA Flavour Wheel is one thing; wielding it effectively is another.
-I have seen many enthusiasts glance at the wheel, take a sip of coffee, and immediately stab a finger at "Peach" without showing their working.
+Possessing the SCA Flavour Wheel is one thing.
+Wielding it effectively is another.
+Many enthusiasts glance at the wheel, take a sip of coffee, and immediately stab a finger at Peach without showing their working.
 In the cupping room, this is guessing, not grading.
+To use the wheel as a true diagnostic instrument, one must adopt a systematic, inside-out approach.
+It requires discipline, protocol, and an understanding of how our olfactory and gustatory systems interact.

 Phase 1: The Setup (Sensory Neutrality)